--The trial court also determined that the parol evidence rule barred extrinsic evidence offered by the grantees to show that the parties intended to keep the property in the family and the option could not be exercised by the trustee in bankruptcy.
+-At a bench trial the court determined that the parol evidence rule precluded admission of extrinsic evidence offered by D's to show that the parties wanted the property kept in the Masterson family, and that the option was therefore personal to the grantors and could not be exercised by the trustee in bankruptcy.

--Evidence of oral collateral agreements should be excluded only when the fact finder (the jury) is likely to be misled
+HOLDING1.
+Evidence of oral collateral agreements should be excluded only when the fact finder is likely to be misled.

-- The crucial issue in determining whether there has been an integration is whether the parties intended their writing to serve as the exclusive embodiment of their agreement.
-The instrument itself may help to resolve that issue.
-It may state, for example, that there are no previous understandings or agreements not contained in the writing, and thus express the parties’ intention to nullify antecedent understandings or agreements.
-Any such collateral agreement itself must be examined, however, to determine whether the parties intended the subjects of negotiation it deals with to be included in, excluded from, or otherwise affected by the writing.
-Circumstances at the time of the writing may also aid in the determination of such integration.
+It must be determined whether the parties intended the written agreement to be the final and complete embodiment of the terms; i.e., whether the agreement was an integration.
+The court held that if the contract states that there are no previous understandings or agreements not contained in the writing and thus clearly it expresses the parties’ intentions to nullify antecedent understandings or agreements, it need look no further for merger clauses.
+Otherwise, any collateral agreement must be examined to determine if the parties intended them to be included in, excluded from, or otherwise be affected by the writing.
+Circumstances at the time of the writing may be used to determine whether there has been an integration.